hejhdiss/lkm-for-ai-resource-info/README.md

 A kernel module that exposes detailed hardware information via `/sys/kernel/neuroshell/` to support AI workload optimization and system introspection.

-> If you want more featured , delete neuroshell_enhnaced.c  then, rename neuroshell_enhnaced_.c to neuroshell_enhnaced.c.
+> If you want more featured , delete neuroshell_enhnaced.c  then, rename neuroshell_enhnaced_.c to neuroshell_enhnaced.c .
->   then make and  insmod,modprobe,rmmod - commands needed
+> Then make and  insmod,modprobe,rmmod - commands needed

 ---